hoobs-org/HOOBS/docs/IDE.md

 [Top](#home)

 ## <a name="building"></a>**Building**
-Since the desktop app requires a different operating system, you need to start with building the desktop app.

 Building the desktop app is a bit more involved.
 Since we build the desktop app for both Windows and macOS, this needs to be build on the target operating system.
 The macOS build process requires XCode, thus you can only build this on macOS. macOS can also build the Windows version.

+If you have a macOS build enviornment setup, the main build process can remotely build it from your main IDE.
+You will need to enter the IP address, username, password, and define the path to the HOOBS project folder.

-On macOS run this command to build.
+To build locally on macOS run this command to build. (optional)
 ```
-cd ~/HOOBS/desktop
+cd ~/HOOBS
 yarn build
 ```